Show More

 Research lines / projects proposed

-2. Transcriptomics: RNA-seq to study the response to drought in tolerant and sensitive individuals of these forest species.
+2) Transcriptomics: We are using RNA-seq to investigate the molecular mechanisms underlying drought response in tolerant and sensitive individuals of selected forest species.

 Application requirements